Victory Capital Management Inc. Has $2.48 Million Stake in Vital Farms, Inc. (NASDAQ:VITL)

 Analyst Ratings Changes

 A number of research analysts recently issued reports on VITL shares.
-Credit Suisse Group boosted their price objective on shares of Vital Farms from $14.50 to $18.00 and gave the company a “neutral” rating in a report on Friday, March 10th.
+Stifel Nicolaus started coverage on shares of Vital Farms in a report on Thursday, April 13th.
+They set a “buy” rating and a $18.00 price objective for the company.
+Morgan Stanley boosted their price objective on shares of Vital Farms from $17.00 to $19.00 and gave the company an “overweight” rating in a report on Monday, January 30th.
 Needham & Company LLC assumed coverage on shares of Vital Farms in a report on Thursday, April 13th.
 They issued a “hold” rating for the company.
-Morgan Stanley upped their price target on shares of Vital Farms from $17.00 to $19.00 and gave the company an “overweight” rating in a report on Monday, January 30th.
-Lake Street Capital assumed coverage on shares of Vital Farms in a report on Friday, March 24th.
-They issued a “buy” rating and a $22.00 price target for the company.
+Credit Suisse Group upped their price target on shares of Vital Farms from $14.50 to $18.00 and gave the company a “neutral” rating in a report on Friday, March 10th.
 Finally, The Goldman Sachs Group upped their price target on shares of Vital Farms from $14.50 to $16.00 and gave the company a “neutral” rating in a report on Monday, March 13th.
-Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-According to MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus price target of $18.17.
+Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Vital Farms has an average rating of “Moderate Buy” and a consensus price target of $18.17.

 Vital Farms, Inc, an ethical food company, provides pasture-raised products in the United States.
 It offers shell eggs, butter, hard-boiled eggs, ghee, liquid whole eggs, and egg bite products.
 Vital Farms, Inc was founded in 2007 and is headquartered in Austin, Texas.